-- ➤ Economic Vitality: Advance living-wage job creation and business development opportunities in Pierce County with a focus on marine trade, manufacturing and transportation. - ➤ Environmental Leadership: Protect and enhance the environment of Commencement Bay and the Puyallup River by continuing to clean up contaminated land, improve habitat and water quality, and minimize air emissions from Port operations. - Organizational Success: Create and sustain a transparent culture prioritizing the Port's fiduciary role as trustee of public assets and commitment to financial responsibility. - Transportation Advocacy: Promote road, rail and navigation infrastructure and technology improvements to strengthen the regional maritime industry and economy. - Community Connections: Engage and advance relationships with the Pierce County community and beyond in a timely, accessible, and inclusive way.
+- ➤ Economic Vitality: Advance living-wage job creation and business development opportunities in Pierce County with a focus on marine trade, manufacturing, and transportation. - ➤ Environmental Leadership: Protect and enhance the environment of Commencement Bay and the Puyallup River by continuing to clean up contaminated land, improve habitat and water quality, and minimize air emissions from Port operations. - Organizational Success: Create and sustain a transparent culture prioritizing the Port's fiduciary role as trustee of public assets and commitment to financial responsibility. - Transportation Advocacy: Promote road, rail and navigation infrastructure and technology improvements to strengthen the regional maritime industry and economy. - Corganizational Success